-senator George Peeace of the Yellowquill First Nation joined the IGR Board of Directors January 14, 2001.
+Of the Yellowquill First Nation joined the IGR Board of Directors January 14, 2001.
 Senator Peeace represents the Federation of Sovereign Indigenous Nations Senate.

 CHIEF DARYL WATSON

-has represented the Saskatoon

-Tribal Council on the IGR

-Board of Directors since June

-6, 2018.
-Chief Watson is from
+Has represented the Saskatoon Tribal Council on the IGR Board of Directors since June 6, 2018.
+Chief Watson is from the Mistawasis Nehiyawak.

-Mistawasis Nehiyawak.